Grifulvin V Side Effects

 Note: This page contains information about the side effects of griseofulvin.
 Some of the dosage forms included on this document may not apply to the brand name Grifulvin V.

 Not all side effects for Grifulvin V may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to griseofulvin: oral capsule, oral suspension, oral tablet

-Along with its needed effects, griseofulvin (the active ingredient contained in Grifulvin V) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by griseofulvin (the active ingredient contained in Grifulvin V).
+In the event that any of these side effects do occur, they may require medical attention.